CS-SI/SafeScale/doc/USAGE.md

 The commands are presented in logical order as if the user wanted to create some machines with a shared storage space.

 #### tenant
-A tenant must be set before using any other command as it indicates to SafeScale which tenant the command must be executed on. _Note that if only one tenant is defined in the `tenants.toml`, it will be automatically set while invoking any other command._
+A tenant must be set before using any other command as it indicates to SafeScale which tenant the command must be executed on. _Note that if only one tenant is defined in the `tenants.toml`, it will be automatically selected while invoking any other command._

 command | description
 ----- | -----